anasouardini/blog/src/pages/posts/is-javascript-a-bad-language.md

 ### Console Everything

-One of the first things JavaScript coders learn is <code>cosole.log()</code>.
+One of the first things JavaScript coders learn is `cosole.log()`.
 When you are starting out, this function represents the quickest and easiest way to output the results of your code.
-Unfortunately, like a baby chick imprinting on its mother, JavaScript beginners seem to develop a special relationship with <code>cosole.log()</code> and use it far more liberally than they should.
+Unfortunately, like a baby chick imprinting on its mother, JavaScript beginners seem to develop a special relationship with `cosole.log()` and use it far more liberally than they should.

 It is not uncommon to see JavaScript log every little detail, from unnecessary debug information left over from the development process, indicating that a particular loop has… well… looped.